gildahl/Background-Game-Profile-Switcher/Readme.txt

 ---------
 This clears the entire table.

-Edit action
+Copy action
 -----------
-Copies fields from the selected row back into the editor fields.
+Copies fields from the selected row back into the editor fields to ease the creation of similar entries.

 Delete action
 -------------